Pureheart leaps to the target.

 Note that whilst the visual animation of Passion Sparkshot is quite large, it has no AoE.

-After using her Passion Sparkshot, Pureheart's LMB will have a brief lockout period that prevents her from using it briefly.
+After using her Passion Sparkshot, Pureheart's LMB attack will have a brief lockout period that prevents her from using it briefly.

 This is the games hint as to what her rotation is - use her LMB attacks to charge up, and then you can use the standard skill to leap again, thus staying airborne.